 If you use a primary care physician we do not have a special form.
 Physician letterhead or prescription pad with your name, date and results will be approved.

-How to Submit Your Clearances
+How to Submit Your Clearances to Temple

 A student with an offense/incident listed on his/her clearance(s) must also immediately submit a hard copy of the clearance that lists the offense/incident to the Office of Field Placement.
 The Office is located in the Shimada Resource Center -- Ritter Annex 150.
 Clearances with offenses/incidents require additional review and approval.